-227 What if an annuity payment is missing?
+224 What if an annuity payment is missing?

-Report Missing Payment at www.servicesonline.opm.gov/RSR/MissingPayment or call the OPM.
+Report Missing Payment at www.servicesonline.opm.gov or call OPM.

-228 Do FERS annuitants receive separate payments from Social Security, the Thrift Savings Plan and the FERS Basic Benefit Plan?
+225 Do FERS annuitants receive separate payments from Social Security, the Thrift Savings Plan and the FERS Basic Benefit Plan?

 Yes.
 Social Security and FERS annuity payments are issued by the U.S. Treasury.
 TSP payments may be issued by the U.S. Treasury (in cases of lump-sum and equal payment withdrawals) or by private life insurance companies who sell participants annuity contracts.

-229 If an annuitant receives retirement benefits for both CSRS and FERS service, does he or she receive one or two annuity payments each month?
+226 If an annuitant receives retirement benefits for both CSRS and FERS service, do they receive one or two annuity payments each month?